mrmartineau/zander.wtf/src/pages/colophon.md

 Type is set in **Mona Sans** and **Hubot Sans** from [GitHub](https://github.com/mona-sans).

+For styling I use PostCSS with Astro's component

 Spacing and type sizes use the custom properties defined by [Utopia.fyi](https://utopia.fyi).
 If you haven't used Utopia before, I highly recommend it.
-Here's my [Utopia config](https://github.com/mrmartineau/zander.wtf/blob/main/src/styles/global/utopia.css) for this site.
+My Utopia config for this site can be found [here](https://github.com/mrmartineau/zander.wtf/blob/main/src/styles/global/utopia.css).

 n.b.
 The code for the 11ty version is on the [`eleventy-version`](https://github.com/mrmartineau/zander.wtf/tree/eleventy-version) branch on the [zander.wtf](https://github.com/mrmartineau/zander.wtf/) repo.